By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 Appendix C: Use Cases

-(For all use cases below, the System is the ModBuddy
+(For all use cases below, the System is the ModBuddy and the Actor is the Student, unless specified otherwise)

 C.1.
 Use case: UC01 - Create study plan